 We then see a small glimpse of Ellie in the present day clambering around the garage to find supplies to help Joel, before cutting back to Ellie in the Halloween shop breaking display cabinets out of frustration.

 Ellie and Riley both sit together, defeated at their seemingly shared fates, whilst Riley lists out their next possible steps.
 One is the less favourable ‘easy way out’, alluding to a shared suicide by the hand of Riley’s gun, and one is to ride out the effects of the infection together.
-Riley then quotes a direct line from the original
+Riley then quotes a direct line from the original video game version of Left Behind, saying ‘we could just be all poetic and shit and lose our minds together.’

 The pair embrace each other at this moment, and we jump forward in time again to a shot of Ellie in the garage, urgently looking for supplies, before finding a needle and thread.
 She then rushes to Joel, holding his hand tightly before dabbing his wound and beginning to suture.
 Joel, in visible pain, clutches Ellie’s arm in the process, and Ellie comforts him while not losing focus on the task at hand.